SpongePowered/SpongeDocs/source/plugin/main-class.rst

 .. tip::

     The Sponge documentation provides a guide with more information on events (see :doc:`events`).
-Normally, in addition to prefixing event-handler methods with ``@Subscribe``, you must also register your object with Sponge's event bus.
+Normally, in addition to prefixing event-handler methods with ``@Listener``, you must also register your object with Sponge's event bus.
     However, your main plugin class is registered automatically.

 State Events
 ~~~~~~~~~~~~

-It may also be desirable to listen for other state events, particularly the ``ServerStoppingEvent``.
+It may also be desirable to listen for other state events, particularly the ``GameStoppingServerEvent``.
 There are two
 categories of state events:

 * **Initialization**: These events occur when Sponge and plugins are loading.

-  * ConstructionEvent
+  * GameConstructionEvent
-  * PreInitializationEvent
+  * GamePreInitializationEvent
-  * InitializationEvent
+  * GameInitializationEvent
-  * PostInitializationEvent
+  * GamePostInitializationEvent
-  * LoadCompleteEvent
+  * GameLoadCompleteEvent
 * **Running**: These events occur when the game and world are loading.

-  * ServerAboutToStartEvent
+  * GameAboutToStartServerEvent
-  * ServerStartingEvent
+  * GameStartingServerEvent
-  * ServerStartedEvent
+  * GameStartedServerEvent
-  * ServerStoppingEvent
+  * GameStoppingServerEvent
-  * ServerStoppedEvent
+  * GameStoppedServerEvent

 For information regarding when each state event occurs, see the :doc:`plugin lifecycle documentation <lifecycle>`.